Jewish Community Celebrates Torah Gift

 “It’s a specific lectionary of reading, divided into one portion for each week of the year, and Jews from all over the world read the same portions each week, always in a cycle,” explained guest speaker Rabbi Tamar Malino of Temple Beth Shalom in Spokane.
 “The text itself is written in its most original form without cancellation marks, without vowels and without any punctuation.
 It’s a very specialized skill to learn how to read from it.”

-Inspired by the increasingly lively Jewish community on campus, Rabbi Elizabeth Goldstein spearheaded the movement to secure a Torah for use at Gonzaga.
+Inspired by the increasingly lively Jewish community on campus, Rabbi Elizabeth Goldstein spearheaded the movement to secure a Torah for Gonzaga.
 Ultimately, generous members of the Gonzaga and local Jewish community contributed $15,000 to acquire the sacred scroll.

 “The physical Torah gives us something that we can’t get from sitting in a library or a classroom, or even listening to a Rabbi or a gifted preacher,” said Rabbi Goldstein.
 “It gives us inspiration to grow in a remarkably unique way.
 The Torah calls us to gather around it, to love and be loved by one another, and by God.”